zyfdegh/blog/content/post/202002-go-compile-for-mips.md

 openwrt:$ ./v2ray: line 2: syntax error: unterminated quoted string
 ```

 Anything wrong?
-Do the *upx* make it corrupt?
-Or is the build parameter wrong?
+Do the *upx* make it corrupted?
+Or any of the build parameter wrong?
-I checked the build steps and it's hard to figure that out.
+I checked the build steps and try to figure that out what's going on.

+## Try With A Helloworld Program

-Then I tried a hello-world program without any build parameter and *upx*, it also failed.
+Then I tried a hello-world program without any build parameter and no upx, it also failed.

 ```go
 package main